 Used to be, relationships between physicians and drug developers were collegial, intellectually stimulating and useful, provocative and inspiring.
 We would interchange ideas.
 What do patients need?
 Can they make a drug that cures disease X?
 Or make injury Y heal faster?
-Or relieve pain and suffering from condition Y?
+Or relieve pain and suffering from condition Z?
 Or can they make it sting less, taste better, and go down or up easier?
-What are potential uses of their drugs and what will make the dugs better?
+What are potential uses of their drugs, and what will make the drugs better?
 Now, it is a federal crime to even discuss “off-label” uses of drugs.
 We cannot engage in academic discussion.
 We cannot interchange ideas.
-Government says no. What a waste.
+Government says “No!”
+What a waste.
 I hate it.
 I’m bored to tears.
 Innovation is stifled.
 I prescribe generics of the same drugs I prescribed 20 years ago, except that they’re vastly more expensive now, and it requires jumping through hoops to get insurance companies and pharmacies to fill my prescriptions, which are now called requests.

 Pharmaceutical representatives come to my office rarely now, but usually I’m busy seeing patients.
 They sometimes bring lunch, so we can talk while we eat between morning and afternoon clinic.
 Do members of other professions eat?
 Do other professionals go to lunch together?
 What about those elite DC lawmakers?
 Do they eat lunch with anyone ever?
 Do they “talk”?

 Per the Sunshine Act, anything a physician eats must be reported to government to the penny.
-The elites and their band of merry cronies and enablers now use this information to portray physicians as hungry, cheap-date, sell-outs, who prescribe what ever the drug rep peddles for chips and tea.
+The elites and their band of merry cronies and enablers now use this information to portray physicians as hungry, cheap-date, sell-outs, who prescribe whatever the drug rep peddles for chips and tea.
 This is insane.

 Recently, I invested in an innovative laser to improve cataract surgery for my patients.
 The company that developed the laser hosted a physician speaker, who had performed thousands of procedures on the laser, to speak in my hometown.
 I was exhausted after a long day at work and wanted to see my family but knew it would benefit my patients if I listened to this more experienced surgeon as he related the pearls and pitfalls of this new technology.
 The talk was at a distant hotel, and dinner was served.
 I couldn’t resist, I had a few brussel sprouts, a few bites of chicken, and several tastes of a dessert sampler, as the presentation progressed.
-Then the sign in sheet was passed, and I was asked for all my demographics, including my medical license number, Medicare NPI, and if I had consumed a meal.
+Then the sign-in sheet was passed, and I was asked for all my demographics, including my medical license number, Medicare NPI, and if I had consumed a meal.

 I suddenly felt ill.
 Dirty.
 Violated.